allmaps/allmaps/packages/io/README.md

 1765 1737 -18.1014216 64.3331759
 ```

-Column order is `resourceX`, `resourceY`, `projectedGeoX`, `projectedGeoY`.
+Column order is `resourceX`, `resourceY`, `internalProjectedGeoX`, `internalProjectedGeoY`.
 Resource origin is in the upper left of the image, and resource y-axis is pointing down (so the handedness is flipped).

 ### QGIS Georeferencer files